outpaddling/LPJS/README.md

 information that cannot be determined automatically, such as which computers on the network are authorized to act as compute nodes.
 Compute node hardware specifications are automatically detected on all platforms.
-Most configuration parameters will simply be overrides of reasonable defaults.
+Most configuration parameters are simply overrides of reasonable defaults.

 - Unambiguous and intuitive user interface: Commands and options are spelled out in a way that is easy to remember and won't be confused with